DLotts/sudoku/README.md

-# Rust Sudoku text
+# Rust Sudoku full GUI

 Solves Easy and medium puzzles.
 Anything that does not use guessing and backtracking -- as far as I know.

-Runs in terminal mode (run -> cmd, powershell, bash)
+Runs desktop window (MS-windows, X-window) or in terminal mode (run -> cmd, powershell, bash)

 Written in Rust for blazing speed, cross platform, and reliablility.